 Fitting the hearing aids

-The hearing professional will also spend a great deal of time teaching you how to place and remove the hearing aids, connect and disconnect the earmold from the aid and how to tell the difference between the right and left aids and earmolds.
-You will learn how to turn them on and off, how to do a listening check to make sure they're functioning and how to replace the battery.
-The battery typically needs to be replaced every seven to 10 days.
-You will also learn how to keep the hearing aids and earmolds clean and how to store them each night.
+The hearing professional will also spend a great deal of time teaching you how to place and remove the hearing aids, connect and disconnect the earmold or dome from the aid and how to tell the difference between the right and left aids.
+You will learn how to turn them on and off, how to do a listening check to make sure they're functioning and how to replace or recharge the battery.
+You will also learn how to keep the hearing aids clean and how to store them each night.

 It will take time for your child to learn how to use the new sounds they perceive.
 Speech and language therapy will help the infant or child catch up to same-age peers and make sure milestones for speech, language and hearing are being met.
 Frequent follow-up appointments with the audiologist will be necessary to monitor hearing ability.
 If the child is fit as an infant, subsequent hearing tests will help quantify hearing ability across specific pitches.
 Behavioral hearing tests, the gold standard, will become easier to administer when the child is a toddler.
 Along the way, hearing aid programming will be modified to match these more specific hearing exam results.

 The follow-up visits will also monitor the function and fit of the hearing instrument.
 A child's ear canals grow quickly, and sound leakage can cause the hearing aids to produce feedback.
-The earmold might need to be replaced as often as every two to three months for growing infants.
+An earmold might need to be replaced as often as every two to three months for growing infants.

 Hearing aid tips for parents